Solution theory of fractional SDEs in complete subcritical regimes: Weak compactness and weak existence

 \section{Weak compactness and weak existence}

-So far we have shown that, under suitable conditions on $b$, we have (very) strong existence and uniqueness results.
-However, as we are now going to show, stochastic sewing also allows to establish weak existence and weak compactness of solutions in the regime \eqref{eq:condition-existence}, similarly to \cite[Theorem 2.6(i)]{ABLM}, \cite[Theorem 2.8]{anzeletti2021regularisation}.
+So far we have shown that, under suitable conditions on $b$ (condition \eqref{eq:main exponent}), we have (very) strong existence and uniqueness results.
+However, as we are now going to show, stochastic sewing also allows to establish weak existence and weak compactness of solutions in the regime \eqref{eq:condition-existence} (defined just before Theorem \ref{thm:weak-existence-intro}), similarly to \cite[Theorem 2.6(i)]{ABLM}, \cite[Theorem 2.8]{anzeletti2021regularisation}.
 For other applications of sewing techniques and compactness arguments, see also \cite{BecHof2023}.

 This section is also our way to say something about the equation in the case $q>2$ that goes beyond the trivial inclusion $L^q_t\subset L^2_t$.